 Supplies and Materials

-To create your own tags like those shown, you will a pre-fab wooden base shape (or suitable substitute), chalkboard paint, painting supplies, pre-printed photos or access to a printer, Mod Podge (or suitable substitute), a pin, a skewer or similar, a utility knife, and a bit of sandpaper.
-If your ornament base doesn’t come with a hole, you will also need a drill and (of course) your safety glasses.
+To create your own DIY decoupage photo ornaments or gift tags like those shown, you will a pre-fab wooden base shape (or suitable substitute), chalkboard paint, painting supplies, pre-printed photos or access to a printer, Mod Podge (or suitable substitute), a pin, a skewer or similar, a utility knife, and a bit of sandpaper.
+If your base doesn’t come with a hole, you’ll also need a drill and (of course) safety glasses.

 - Base shapes for painting